juji-io/datalevin/doc/query.md

 relation sizes, so it is more flexible and handles size estimation inaccuracy more robustly.

+For reverse reference type of hash join, we implement a form of sideway information passing (SIP) using a bitmap [13] to pre-filter target relation.

 #### Or-join `:or-join`

 When an `or-join` clause connects a bound variable to a free variable, one or